SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-show-a-notification.md

 #### How to show a notification
 To show a notification, inject `NotificationService` and invoke `notify` method.
 Provide a `Notification` options object to control the appearance of the notification, like its severity, its content and show duration.

 The content can be as simple as some text, or a component to be displayed.
-When specifying a component, do not forget to register it as `entryComponents` in your application module, so it is available at runtime.

 ```typescript
 @Component({...})